atropos-tech/material-multi-picker/README.md

 Typeahead multipicker component, uses [React 16](https://reactjs.org/), [Material-UI 3](https://material-ui.com/), and [downshift](https://github.com/downshift-js/downshift).

+This component allows users to pick multiple items from a typeahead dropdown.
+It's easy to use straight out-of-the-box, but allows visual customisation while remaining within the Material Design universe.

+# Features
+ * Functional and aesthetic with minimal configuration
+ * Typeahead suggestions can be provided synchronously or asynchronously
+ * Good keyboard and screenreader accessibility (due to being build on PayPal's downshift primitive)
+ * Handles most errors and edge cases gracefully
+ * Conforms to Material Design guidelines (due to using components from the Material UI library)
+ * Key visual aspects are customisable

 # Usage
 Install with `npm install material-multi-picker` or `yarn add material-multi-picker`.
 Make sure you have React (16+) and Material UI (3+) installed!